 Finally, employers must grant time off to employees for religious occasions without punishment.
 That time off does not necessarily have to be paid, but it must be granted if it is a sincere request.

-If you have any questions about religious discrimination laws in New York and beyond, speak with a skilled attorney at the Derek T. Smith Law Group, PLLC today.
+If you have any questions about religious discrimination laws in New York and beyond, speak with a skilled attorney at the Derek Smith Law Group, PLLC today.
+Call us at 800-807-2209 for a free consultation.